-About Art and Design in Tokyo
+About Art in Tokyo

 The Greater Tokyo Area has a population of over 35 million people, making it the most populous metropolitan area in the world - by far.
 These people have a voracious appetite for all types of music, art, and culture.
 Every top performer comes to Tokyo, as does every popular exhibition.
 And, the city is home to more museums than one can count.
 In addition, fantastic matsuri, or traditional festivals, occur year-round throughout the city.